ryanries/PassFiltEx/README.md

   - All password filters must say yes in order for the password change to be accepted.
 If any password filter says no, the password is not accepted.
 Therefore, this password filter does not need to check for password length, password complexity, password age, etc., because those things are already checked for using the in-box Windows password policy.

-  - If a password contains any of the character sequences in the blacklist, *and* the blacklisted character sequence makes at least 50% of the password, then the password is rejected.
+  - If a password contains any of the character sequences in the blacklist, *and* the blacklisted character sequence makes up at least 50% of the password, then the password is rejected.

   - Comparisons are NOT case sensitive.